The Handmaid’s Tale

 Memory is strength.
 Love is resistance.

-A powerful story of courage and survival in the face of repression, The Handmaid’s Tale is based on Margaret Atwood’s major novel of the same name.
+A powerful story of courage and survival in the face of repression, The Handmaid’s Tale opera is based on Margaret Atwood’s major novel of the same name.

 Poul Ruders’ opera features a score that draws on medieval chants and gospel music.
 Together with a minimalist libretto by Paul Bentley, this production captures the dissonant brutality of the Republic of Gilead.